-Base Infor mation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions to 2008 - F16, and Indicative Mid Rates of Australian Government Securities - 2009 to 2015 highest term that is less than 10 years and the yield of the bond with the lowest term that is more than 10 years.
-Each interpolated 10 year yield was then converted from the semi-annual basis that the RBA reports them on to an annualised basis to reflect their application consistent with the calculation of the asset valuation;5 and An average 10 year yield was calculated for each period as the average of the 12 month-end values in that period.
-DDP aims to achieve a debt portfolio that is 'staggered' so that debt falls due in relatively equal amounts on a year to year basis, limiting refinancing risk; and DDP aims to achieve a debt portfolio with an average term to maturity from issuance of 10 years.
-Equity beta input source: ACCC - final decision PTS (Nov 2002); AER - electricity and distribution WACC parameters (May 2009); AER - rate Cost of equity.
-The cost of equity for each year since the construction of the DDP is estimated using the Sharpe-Lintner capital asset pricing model (S-L CAPM). $r_e = r_f + \beta_e (r_m - r_f)$ where: $r_e \text{ is the cost of equity;}$ $r_f \text{ is the risk free rate;}$ $r_m - r_f \text{ is the MRP; and}$ $\beta_e \text{ is the equity beta.}$ Cost of equity assumptions DDP estimates the cost of equity based on an acceptable return that is commensurate with the expected risk SGSPAA shareholders expect from this asset.
+Base Inform nation Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions consistent with the calculation of the asset valuation;5 and An average 10 year yield was calculated for each period as the average of the 12 month-end values in that period.
+DDP aims to achieve a debt portfolio with an average term to maturity from issuance of 10 years.
+Equity beta input source: ACCC - final decision PTS (Nov 2002); AER - electricity and distribution WACC parameters (May 2009); AER - rate of return guideline (Dec 2013); AER - Cost of equity.
+The cost of equity for each year since the construction of the DDP is estimated using the Sharpe-Lintner capital asset pricing model (S-L CAPM). $r_e = r_f + \beta_e (r_m - r_f)$ where: $r_e \text{ is the cost of equity;}$ $r_f \text{ is the risk free rate;}$ $r_m - r_f \text{ is the MRP; and}$ Cost of equity assumptions DDP estimates the cost of equity based on an acceptable return that is commensurate with the expected risk SGSPAA shareholders expect from this asset. rate of return instrument (Dec 2018) Market Risk β_e is the equity beta.
+Recalculated WACC: Refer to BoP reference 3.3.1.a & 4.1.a explaining the This value is calculated under the assumption that, for the duration of each gas transportation contract for capacity Premium (MRP) input source: removal of 2018 & 2019 Capex attributable to Atlas which resulted in a reduced weighting of the WACC calculation on 2018 & 2019 years resulting in an agreed on the DDP, the cost of equity applying to the capital